station-demand-forecasting-tool/sdft/README.md

 # Station Demand Forecasting Tool

-This is the R package for the Station Demand Forecasting Tool (SDFT).
+This is the R package for the Station Demand Forecasting Tool.

 ## About the tool